cyscale/cyscale.com/src/markdown/blog/2022-09-01-a-guide-to-cloud-data-security.md

 **Implementing our recommendations**

-Ensuring data security in the cloud is not an easy task.
+Ensuring [multi-cloud data security](https://cyscale.com/use-cases/cloud-data-security/) is not an easy task.
 There are many aspects to be considered, and a small mistake can leave a vulnerability in your environment.

 Cyscale provides powerful dashboards to ensure visibility of your assets, the identities in your cloud, and an overview of your data security.